Bruno Gambone Brass Table Lamp

 Manufacturer: Ceramiche Gambone di Bruno Gambone, Via Benedetto Marcello, 9, 50144 Florence, Italy.

-Other versions: The design of this table lamp is also reflected in the lamps that he has made in ceramics.
+Other versions: This Bruno Gambone brass table lamp was made in several sizes.
+The design of this table lamp is also reflected in the lamps that he has made in ceramics.

 Bruno Gambone was born in 1936 in Vietri sul Mare (Vietri on the Sea), a town and comune in the province of Salerno, in the Campania region of southern Italy.